laurentperrinet/laurentperrinet.github.io/content/publication/ladret-19-sfn/index.md

----
-abstract: A key property of the neurons in the primary visual cortex (V1) is their selectivity to oriented stimuli in the visual field.
+---abstract: A key property of the neurons in the primary visual cortex (V1) is their selectivity to oriented stimuli in the visual field.
 Orientation selectivity allows the segmentation of objects in natural visual scenes, which is the first step in building integrative representations from retinal inputs.
 As such, V1 has always